brooklynrail/brooklynrail-platform/content/events/2020/09/susan-meiselas-peter-van-agtmael-and-david-levi-strauss-with-charles-schultz.md

 title: Susan Meiselas, Peter van Agtmael, and David Levi Strauss with Charles Schultz
 summary: Photographers and writers Susan Meiselas, Peter van Agtmael, and David Levi Strauss will be in conversation with Rail managing editor, Charles Schultz.
-We'll conclude with a poetry reading.
+We'll conclude with a poetry reading from Andrei Codrescu.
 people:
   - person: susan-meiselas
     event_bio: Susan Meiselas has worked as a freelance photographer since 1976.
 She